What is Diabetic Retinopathy?

 Because this disease typically starts slow, there are usually no symptoms in the early stages.
 By the time it starts to impact your vision, the disease will be in a later stage of development.
 Regular eye exams are critical to detecting this disease early so treatment can be administered and vision preserved.

-If you are diabetic and are experiencing any of the following symptoms, contact our diabetic eye doctors in Colorado Springs immediately:
+If you are diabetic and are experiencing any of the following symptoms, contact us immediately:

 - Dark spots